 Or choose a thoroughly modern room or suite in the more recent addition of the 17-storey Mailani Tower.
 Whichever you choose, sunsets are made for raising a cocktail to another perfect Hawaiian day.

 Discover Honolulu and beyond with the Qantas American Express Ultimate Card.
-Earn up to 100,000 bonus Qantas Points" That’s 75,000 bonus Qantas Points when you apply online by 4th April 2023, are approved, and spend $3,000 on your new Card within the first 3 months.
-Plus, an additional 25,000 bonus Qantas Points in your second year upon fee renewal.
+Earn 100,000 bonus Qantas Points1 when you apply online by 2 April 2024, are approved, and spend $3,000 on eligible purchases on your new Qantas American Express Ultimate Card within the first 3 months.
 T&Cs apply.
-New Card Members only.
-T&Cs apply."
+Available to new American Express Card Members only.
+Learn more.